-If you are truly interested in learning this Asian language, we highly recommend checking out the Ling App by Simya Solutions.
+If you are truly interested in learning this Asian language, we highly recommend checking out the Ling App.
 The Ling App is an impressive platform that comes with complete lessons, ideal for those who truly want to master the standard Japanese language and 60+ other foreign languages.
 Aside from teaching you vocabulary, the platform will help you understand the Japanese writing system, grammar and will even point out grammatical features in the language.

 On top of that, the Ling app lessons are all developed by real native Japanese speakers, language professionals, and educators who truly understand your needs.
 Just by using the app for 10 minutes a day, you can jumpstart and start learning the language in Japan and other Asian languages in an instant.